 Identifying and classifying over 5,000 sites has taken a village — a rather global one.
 Beyond partnering with massive organizations like the United Nations and the World Bank, the TSIP has trained over 400 investigators and 90 government representatives worldwide on how to identify and screen toxic sites.
 These investigators then activate their own local networks — communities, organizations and concerned citizens — to identify and clean even more sites.
 Equipping these individuals and groups with the tools to identify, classify and publicize the pollution around them has resulted in an unprecedented public database of toxic sites.

-Sign up for the Reasons to be Cheerful newsletter.One of those individuals is Rovshan Abbasov, now the head of the geography and environment department at Khazar University in Baku, the capital of Azerbaijan.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.One of those individuals is Rovshan Abbasov, now the head of the geography and environment department at Khazar University in Baku, the capital of Azerbaijan.
 Abbasov has served as Azerbaijan’s TSIP country coordinator since 2012.
 According to the TSIP public database, the team in Azerbaijan has identified 127 toxic sites affecting 1.1 million people, 11 percent of the country’s population.
 Abbasov has worked with government officials and local elders alike, working to make more of his country like the pristine summer pastures of his youth.
 “Pollution destroys value: it destroys economic value, ecological value, social value.
 I want to show my society, show my government, that things can be improved, that pollution can be cleaned,” he says.

 In 2015, he led the cleanup of a toxic beach in Sumgayit, an old industrial port city classified by the TSIP in 2007 as one of the ten most polluted places in the world.
 The cleanup was a collaborative undertaking between Pure Earth, Azerikimya Joint Stock Company (the site’s owner), the European Commission, Azerbaijan’s Ministry of Ecology and Natural Resources, and the Sumgayit Municipality.
 Working together, the team cleared roughly five acres of toxic soil from the beach, reducing the ground contamination by 97 percent.